pyinstaller/pyinstaller/README.rst

 Untested Platforms
 ------------------

-The following platforms have been contributed and any feedback or enhancements on these are welcome.
+The following platforms have been contributed, and any feedback or enhancements on these are welcome.

 - FreeBSD